AlakaSutar02/NAMASTE-REACT/Notes/Episode 01 Inception.md

 * React remains **flexible** and **cross-platform**.
 * Developers can plug in different renderers based on their target environment.
 ---

-Here’s a clean, Markdown-ready version of your Q\&A with corrected grammar and added clarity.
-It's ideal for `README.md` or documentation:

----

 ### ❓ Create and Render a React Element Using Core React (without JSX).
 Explain it.